ecmwf-training/jupyter-template/README.md

 # jupyter-template
 This is a template repository for Jupyter based training material.

+It includes a template Jupyter notebook and a template Jupyterbook landing page.

+The metadata-schema to apply to the notebooks can be found here: https://github.com/ecmwf-training/jn-metadata-schema

 ## Best practices for Jupyter notebooks

 ### Keep notebooks short